rubrikinc/terraform-provider-polaris/docs/resources/custom_role.md

 description: |-
   The polaris_custom_role resource is used to create and manage custom roles in RSC.
+  -> Note: Granting the VIEW_CLUSTER operation requires also granting VIEW_CLUSTER_REFERENCE.
+RSC automatically grants VIEW_CLUSTER_REFERENCE whenever VIEW_CLUSTER is granted, so specifying VIEW_CLUSTER alone results in perpetual configuration drift.
+VIEW_CLUSTER_REFERENCE may be granted on its own.
 ---

 # polaris_custom_role (Resource)

 The `polaris_custom_role` resource is used to create and manage custom roles in RSC.

+-> **Note:** Granting the `VIEW_CLUSTER` operation requires also granting `VIEW_CLUSTER_REFERENCE`.
+RSC automatically grants `VIEW_CLUSTER_REFERENCE` whenever `VIEW_CLUSTER` is granted, so specifying `VIEW_CLUSTER` alone results in perpetual configuration drift. `VIEW_CLUSTER_REFERENCE` may be granted on its own.

 ## Example Usage